jtynerbryan/better-sounds/README.md

 * View live site [here](https://bettersoundz.herokuapp.com) (please be patient while Heroku wakes up)
 * Relies on Rails API back end ([repo](https://github.com/jtynerbryan/better-sounds-api))
 ## Features
-* Authorizes users through [Spotify's Web API Authorization](https://developer.spotify.com/web-api/authorization-guide/) to access a user's top tracks, recently played tracks, top artists, and playlists
+* Authorizes users through [Spotify's Web API Authorization](https://developer.spotify.com/web-api/authorization-guide/) to access user's top tracks, top artists, audio features and playlists
-* Users are able to view their top and recently played tracks with [audio features](https://developer.spotify.com/web-api/get-audio-features/) information for each track
+* Users are able to view their top played tracks with [audio features](https://developer.spotify.com/web-api/get-audio-features/) information for each track using Chart.js
+* User's Top Artists are displayed with images, follower count and related genres
-* Aggregate Audio Features for top and recently played tracks are displayed using Chart.js to give Users greater understanding of their listening habits
+* Aggregate Audio Features for top tracks are displayed using Chart.js to give Users greater understanding of their listening habits
-* Users can create new playlists of previously undiscovered music based on their top artists
+* Users can create new playlists of previously undiscovered music based on their top artists' related artists
 * New playlists feature a specific audio feature prominently, as selected by Users
 * Embedded Spotify player allows users to listen to newly created playlists directly on the page
 * Redux provides persistent state across all app pages